Mapping and logistics startup NextBillion raises $6.25M

 Last-mile delivery logistics tend to be the most expensive and time-consuming part of the shipping process.
 According to one estimate, last-mile costs account for 53% of total shipping costs and 41% of total supply chain costs.
 With the rise of ecommerce in the U.S., retail providers are increasingly focusing on fulfilment and distribution at the lowest cost.
 Particularly in the construction industry, the pandemic continues to disrupt wholesalers — a 2020 Statista survey found that 73% of buyers and users of freight transportation and logistics services experienced an impact on their operations.

 The global logistics market was worth $10.32 billion in 2017 and is estimated to grow to $12.68 billion by 2023, according to Research and Markets.
-Since its founding in 2020, NextBillion claims its customer base has grown to 15 ecommerce, logistics, food delivery, and grocery brands across 20 countries, mapped over 2.5 million miles, and handled over 20 billion API calls.
+Since its founding in 2020, NextBillion claims its customer base has grown to 15 ecommerce, logistics, food delivery, and grocery brands across 20 countries.
+The company also says it has mapped over 2.5 million miles and handled over 20 billion API calls.

-NextBillion, which employs more than 50 people in countries like Singapore, China, India and the U.S., says it worked with an Indian logistics tech brand for a mapping solution that could provide a freight-tracking experience for customers.
-The company claims that its custom map stack led to a four times reduction in latency, a 40% reduction in overall costs, and a 37% improvement in estimated time to arrival accuracy.
+NextBillion, which employs more than 50 people in countries like Singapore, China, India, and the U.S., says it worked with an Indian logistics tech brand for a mapping solution that could provide a freight-tracking experience for customers.
+The company claims its custom map stack led to a 4 times reduction in latency, a 40% reduction in overall costs, and a 37% improvement in estimated time to arrival accuracy.

 “Microsoft’s M12 will assist NextBillion in building a decentralized, tailored, and cost-effective mapping platform that delivers the highest level of performance,” the spokesperson said.
 “M12 elevates NextBillion access to global markets, offering validation as an early-stage software-as-a-service leader in geospatial technology stack … We are expecting a 5 times increase in our customer base this year and 4 times our annual revenues for 2021.”